-In setting annual base salaries, the Compensation Committee generally considers benchmarking data derived from a review of the proxy statement disclosures of the NEO Peer Group, the Mercer Benchmark Database, and, in the case of the NEOs other than Ms. Stewart, CEO recommendations and assessments of the performance of the individual NEOs.
-The Compensation Committee uses the data from these market surveys to ensure that it establishes reliable points of reference to determine whether and to what extent it is establishing competitive levels of compensation for the NEOs of the Corporation.
+In setting annual base salaries, the Compensation Committee generally considers benchmarking data derived from a review of the proxy statement disclosures of the NEO Peer Group, the AON Hewitt and Chain Restaurant surveys and, in the case of the NEOs other than Ms. Stewart, CEO recommendations and assessments of the performance of the individual NEOs.
+The Compensation Committee uses the market data to ensure that it establishes reliable points of reference to determine whether and to what extent it is establishing competitive levels of compensation for the NEOs of the Corporation.

-Effective February 25, 2013, the Compensation Committee set annual base salaries as follows:
+Effective February 24, 2014, the Compensation Committee set annual base salaries as follows:

-] Former New Percentage
+Former New Percentage

-Name Ba se Salary E Sase Salary Increase
+Name Base Salary Base Salary Increase

-Julia A. Stewart \$ 1 000,000 \$ 1,000,000 0%
+Name Julia A. Stewart \$ 1,000,000 \$ 1,000,000 0%

-Thomas W. Emrey \$ 464,091 \$ 478,014 3%
+Thomas W. Emrey \$ 478,014 \$ 495,000 3.55%

-Michael J. Archer \$ 566,500 \$ 577,830 2%
+Steven R. Layt \$ 367,200 \$ 450,000 22.55%

-Bryan R. Adel \$ 389,340 \$ 400,047 2.75%
+Bryan R. Adel \$ 400,047 \$ 413,048 3.25%

-John B. Jakubek \$ 350,532 \$ 361,048 3%
+Daniel V. del Olmo \$ 325,000 \$ 325,000 0%

-For 2013, the Compensation Committee elected not to increase Ms. Stewart's base salary.
-In making this decision, the Compensation Committee considered Ms. Stewart's base salary compared to the base salaries of other chief executive officers within the NEO Peer Group, the percentage base salary increase she received in 2012 and the implications of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
-The Compensation Committee's decision also reflects its preference that Ms. Stewart's overall compensation structure should emphasize corporate performance, the achievement of corporate goals and the creation of stockholder value.
-Base salary increases for the other NEOs were based on individual performance and external market competitiveness and were 2.2% in aggregate compared to an aggregate increase of 2.5% for all employees of the Corporation.
+The Compensation Committee has elected not to increase Ms. Stewart's base salary since 2012.
+In making this decision, the Compensation Committee considered Ms. Stewart's base salary compared to the base salaries of other chief executive officers within the NEO Peer Group, and the implications of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
+The Compensation Committee's decision also reflects its preference that Ms. Stewart's overall compensation structure should emphasize corporate performance, the achievement of corporate goals and the creation of stockholder value with 83% of 2014 total direct compensation opportunity linked to performance and/or increasing stockholder value.